kinsprite/react-my-app-ts/README.md

 ### How to Build fast

 **STEP 1**: cache the packages, `docker build --pull --rm -f "Dockerfile-react-yarn-cache" -t kinsprite/react-yarn-cache:latest .`.
-User `docker run --rm -it kinsprite/react-yarn-cache:latest bash` and `yarn cache list ` to check the cache.
+Use `docker run --rm -it kinsprite/react-yarn-cache:latest bash` and `yarn cache list ` to check the cache.

 **STEP 2**: use the cache images as building images, `docker build --rm -f "Dockerfile-build-fast" -t myappts:latest .`.